In this tutorial, you will focus on customizing a better search experience and on building an elegant and productive navigation experience.

 You will now create a new action to browse contractors using the Contractors business view you created earlier.

-1. Select Browse in the Folders and Actions table and then click Add Action.
+1. In the Folders and Actions table, select Browse and click Add Action.

-1. Set the Business View to Contractors and then click Next.
+1. Set the Business View to Contractors and click Next.

-1. Select BrowseContractors of the editor.
-Select the Display Properties finger tab of the Properties view and then set the Image Mode to Fill.
+2. Select the Display Properties finger tab of the Properties view and set the Resize Mode to Fill.

 1. Drag and drop the following actions into the Browse folder: